 Visit our website to see how we can help you with public procurement in Norway.

-Once the contract is signed, and the tender process complete, this cannot be overturned.
-Your remaining alternatives are to file a complaint with KOFA, the The Norwegian Complaints Board for Public Procurement, or take your case to the courts.
+Once the contract has been signed, the decision cannot be reversed.
+Your remaining alternatives at this stage are to file a complaint with KOFA, The Norwegian Complaints Board for Public Procurement, and/or take your case to the courts.

 In Norway, it is the ordinary courts that decide on matters of compensation.